 Search & Book

-This deal expires on May 20, 2021.
-The two restrictions are that the trip needs to be at least 4 days long (or a Sunday), and they need to take place before July 18 or from August 18 until December 12.
-There are also some available dates between January 6 and March 31.
+This deal expires on December 5, 2021.
+The two restrictions are that the trip needs to be at least 6 days long (or a Sunday), and they need to take place before December 17 (very low availability) or from January 6 until May 31 (high availability).

 Why is booking with an airline better than with an online travel agency?

 More often than not, online travel agencies offer lower fares than airlines do.
 We still recommend booking with the airlines directly.
 There are three main reasons for that:

 - The Covid-19 Pandemic

 During the worldwide outbreak of Covid-19, planning international travel got more and more risky because of ever-changing restrictions.
 In contrast to many online travel agencies, most airlines modified their terms & conditions to become more customer friendly.
 Rebooking conditions are eased, change fees are waived and cancellations are much easier when there is no third party involved.

 Further, by adding an OTA to your plans, you increase the risk of one service provider involved going bankrupt.
 Now, the airline and the online travel agency involved could vanish along with your money.

 In case any problems like delays, cancellations or missed connections arise, you can communicate directly with the airline.
 The airlines has to take care of you because you have a contract with them.

 If a travel agency issues your ticket, you may have to reach out to them first.
 You also depend on your OTA to forward you information like flight changes instead receiving them directly from the airline.
 You may get a prime exhibition of responsibility shifting rather than problem solving.